-This semi-experimental study with an unequal control group was conducted in 2023.
+This semi-experimental with an unequal control group was conducted in 2023.
 The statistical population of this research included all patients with musculoskeletal pain in Tehran.
 According to Cohen's formula, the sample of this study included 45 patients with musculoskeletal pain whose scores were low on the body image scale.
 These people were divided into two experimental groups (15 participants in each group) and one control group (N=15).
-According to the nature of In the research population, the convenience sampling method was used to select the initial sample of this research, and in the next step, random allocation was used to select the participants in each group.
-The included criteria were consent to participate in the study, having one of musculoskeletal pain for six months, and being in the age range of 35years.
-Exclusion criteria were not 55 complying with research procedures.
-To conduct the research, after coordinating with the physical medicine and rehabilitation clinics in Tehran/ Iran, the researcher asked the clients who had musculoskeletal pain to participate in the present study if they wished.
-Then the satisfied individuals were assessed according to the inclusion/exclusion criteria, and if they were eligible for the study, they were divided into three groups (two intervention and one control group) randomly.
-The first intervention group took part in compassion therapy for eight weekly 90-minute sessions. and the second intervention participated in group nine 90-minute acceptance weekly and commitment therapy.
-There was no intervention in the control group.
+According to the nature of the research population, the convenience sampling method was used to select the initial sample of this research, and in the next step, random allocation was used to select the participants in each group.
+The including criteria were as consent to participate in the study, having one of the musculoskeletal pain for six months, being in age range of 35-55 years.
+Exclusion criteria were as not complying with research procedures.
+To conduct the research, after coordinating with the physical medicine and rehabilitation clinics in Tehran/ Iran, the researcher asked the clients who had musculoskeletal pain to participate in the present study if they wish.

+Then the satisfied individuals were assessed according the inclusion/exclusion criteria and if they were eligible for the study they were divided into three groups (two intervention and one control groups) randomly.
+The first intervention group took part in compassion therapy for eight weekly 90-minute sessions and the second intervention group participated in nine weekly 90-minute acceptance and commitment therapy.
+There was no intervention gore control group.

-Before the intervention (as a pre-test), after that (as a post-test), and two months after the intervention (as a follow-up), the body image questionnaire was completed by all three groups.
-To comply with ethical principles, the researcher also committed to conducting a combination of interventions for the control group after the end of the research.
+Before the intervention (as a pre-test), after that (as a post-test) and two months after the intervention (as a follow-up), the body image questionnaire was completed by all three groups.
+In order to comply with ethical principles, the researcher also committed to conduct the combination of interventions for the control group after the end of the research.
 The data was analyzed with SPSS software version 26.

-In the present study, the tools that were used were as follows:
+In the present study, the tools which were used were as following:

-Multidimensional Body Image Questionnaire (MBSRQ): This questionnaire contains 69 items that are answered by the individual and designed to evaluate the individual's is attitude about the different dimensions of the body image structure [26].
-The scoring of this questionnaire is on a five-option Likert scale (1= strongly disagree, 5 = strongly agree), and the range of scores is between 69 and 345.
+Multidimensional Body Image Questionnaire (MBSRQ): This questionnaire contains 69 items that are answered by the individual and is designed to evaluate the individual's attitude about the different dimensions of the body image structure [26].
+The scoring of this questionnaire is on a five-option Likert scale (1= strongly disagree, 5 =strongly agree) and the range of scores is between 69 and 345.
 The multidimensional body image questionnaire includes three subscales of characteristics related to the body itself, satisfaction with different body parts, and characteristics related to a person's attitude about weight.
-The content and formal validity of the questionnaire were confirmed, and its reliability was reported as 0.81 [25].
-In Iran, its psychometric properties were confirmed in a previous study [27].
-The intervention programs for the first and second interventions are shown in Tables 1 and 2.
+The content and formal validity of the questionnaire were confirmed and its reliability was reported as 0.81 [25].
+In Iran, its psychometric properties were confirmed in previous study [27].The intervention programs for first and second intervention was shown in Table 1 and Table 2.